Reeds-github/Hero-Mode/README.md

 4. For "Source File" you want to locate the ISO (md5 of db9a997a617ee03bbc32336d6945ec02)
 5. For "Output File" select a folder you will remember and <b>SAVE IT AS</b> "<b>game.iso</b>" Don't forget the "<b>.iso</b>" part

-once you press "patch" DO NOT TOUCH ANYTHING and wait for a window to pop up saying otherwise.
+Once you press "patch" DO NOT TOUCH ANYTHING and wait for a window to pop up saying otherwise.

 6. Go to "Config > Paths" and press "<b>Add</b>" to find the folder that the "<b>game.iso</b>" is in, it should appear on the home screen.
 7. Right Click the game and Press "<b>Properties</b>" and then go to the "<b>Gecko Codes</b>" Tab and Press "Add New Code"